 World’s largest neutrino research collaboration

-More than 1,000 scientists from over 180 institutions in more than 30 countries are bringing their expertise and ingenuity to DUNE.
+More than 1,400 scientists and engineers from over 200 institutions in more than 35 countries are bringing their expertise and ingenuity to DUNE.
 Together they are making this groundbreaking scientific experiment a reality.